Jailene Cintrón

-Jailene Cintrón, on recordings credited as Jailene (born 28 May 1966 in Río Piedras, Puerto Rico) is a Puerto Rican merengue singer and recording artist, as well as a TV personality and entertainer.
+Jailene Cintrón, on recordings credited as Jailene (born 28 May 1966 in Río Piedras, San Juan, Puerto Rico) is a Puerto Rican merengue singer and recording artist, as well as a TV personality and entertainer.

 She was the female co-host of the talk and variety show No te Duermas from 1991 to 1996.
 She is currently one of the co-hosts of Pégate al Mediodía.

 Her 1999 album Encontré el amor was among the four works nominated for the 2000 Grammy Award for Best Merengue Album.

 Personal life

 Cintrón married businessman José Juan Arce in the late 90s.
 The couple has two daughters together.

 Awards

 Lo Nuestro Awards

 The Lo Nuestro Awards are awarded annually by television network Univision in the United States.
 Cintrón has received one award from four nominations.